ki-tools/champs-mortality/README.md

 The goal of champsmortality is to provide functions for calculating mortality fractions and rates at CHAMPS sites for various causes.

-Below is a high-level walkthrough of some of the major pacakge functionality and workflow.
+Below is a high-level walkthrough of some of the major package functionality and workflow.
 Read the additional articles for more depth:

 -   [Getting